Last Updated: Wed 20 Nov

 Surrounded by water on three sides, the Peter Alliss and Clive Clark designed Creek course offers a different challenge every time you play it.
 Three lakes increase the water quotient, creating some excellent feature holes, and the whole course drains superbly, making it playable all year round.

-The par 3 Park course, built in the grounds of the old hall, offers a somewhat different challenge, including two long par 5s, plenty of trees and undulating greens with tricky pin positions, makes playing 27 holes an absolute must.
+The Park Course, built in the grounds of the old hall, offers a somewhat different challenge with plenty of trees and undulating greens with tricky pin positions, makes playing 27 holes an absolute must.

 The 4th is named ‘Prisoner’ and for good reason.
 An unnerving par 3 over water, it requires a well struck tee shot with a 160 yard carry to clear the lake.
 The less gung-ho golfer may choose to lay up but be careful not to overcook it and roll in down the slope.
 Two bunkers guard the green, one short left, the other back right, but once you’re on, pause for a moment to take in the stunning view over Fareham Creek.